-- > Slice At Repeats splits any selected audio event using the Repeats Operator into individual events (see section 12.2.1).
-When a selected event does not have Repeats enabled, no change is made. - Reset Fades removes any applied fades from the selected audio events. - > Auto-Fade applies a quick, relative fade in and fade out to all selected audio events. - > Auto-Crossfade applies a quick, relative pre-fade and fade out to all selected audio events, creating crossfades between adjacent events. - > Quantize is identical to the following Quantize... function except that the most recently set parameters are used for the function. - > Quantize... moves the start and/or end times of the selected event in relation to a beat grid.
-The parameter pane for this function appears when the right-arrow button is clicked.
+Slice At Repeats splits any selected audio event using the Repeats Operator into individual events (see section 12.2.1).
+When a selected event does not have Repeats enabled, no change is made.

+- Reset Fades removes any applied fades from the selected audio events. - > Auto-Fade applies a quick, relative fade in and fade out to all selected audio events. - > Auto-Crossfade applies a quick, relative pre-fade and fade out to all selected audio events, creating crossfades between adjacent events. - > Quantize is identical to the following Quantize... function except that the most recently set parameters are used for the function. - > Quantize... moves the start and/or end times of selected events in relation to a beat grid.